 Furthermore, cloud-based web filtering software can be rapidly deployed.
 Only a small configuration change to the DNS is required.
 Point the DNS to the provider’s servers and the Internet can be filtered in a matter of minutes.

-WebTitan: A Suite of Web Filtering Solutions for Organizations of All Types and Sizes
+WebTitan: A Suite of Content Filtering Solutions for Organizations of All Types and Sizes

 - WebTitan Gateway, a powerful web filtering solution that can be installed within your organization’s infrastructure as a gateway service.
 You can run WebTitan Gateway on your own existing hardware without any need to purchase additional appliances.
 Alternatively, WebTitan Gateway can be deployed as a virtual appliance on all major hypervisors including AWS, VMware, and Hyper V. Both gateway deployments feature in-built network auto-configuration for ease of deployment with full proxy options.